Jacqueline Govaert

-Musical career
+Career

 Krezip

 Govaert wrote her first songs on the piano at age 12.
 She graduated from the Dutch Rockacademy in Tilburg.
 Prior to that, she had started the band Krezip in high school.
 The band released their first EP in 1999; it was an independent release.
 In 2000, the band was signed by Warner Music and played at Lowlands and Pinkpop.
 In the same year their first LP came out, gaining considerable success that continued until they disbanded in 2009.

 Govaert was the band's main songwriter.
 She was also the band's pianist until guitarist Annelies Kuijsters was forced to take over this role, having lost her ability to play guitar after a severe injury.
 Govaert enjoyed giving up her role as pianist, noting "...now I can concentrate on my performance."

 Govaert served as a featured artist on tracks of the music project Ayreon, Dutch band Relax (on the album Odeur de Clochard), Armin van Buuren and Fernando Lameirinhas.

 In 2006, Govaert contributed on a theme song for the TMF Awards of 2006.
 For this song, she collaborated with Dutch bands The Partysquad, Extince and Caprice.
 They performed the song at the opening of the award ceremony.

-Govaert also co-wrote, with singer Alain Clark, the song 'Wherever I Go, which was used in the Dutch Senseo commercial and then released as a single.
+Govaert also co-wrote, with singer Alain Clark, the song "Wherever I Go", which was used in the Dutch Senseo commercial and then released as a single.

+In 2019, Krezip reunited and performed at Pinkpop.
+At first, Krezip reunited only with the intention to play at Pinkpop and to do a reunion concert.
+However, they have since kept touring and have released two albums: Sweet High (2019) and Any Day Now (2023).